yberreby/rgo/log.md

+# Log

+This is the log file for the `rgo` project.
+I (@yberreby) write my thoughts down periodically.
+I hope this will help understand the history of the project as it grows and time passes.

-# Sun Mar 27 - Starting the journey
+## Sun Mar 27 - Starting the journey

 I've always wanted to write a compiler or an interpreter - *something* that takes code and turns it into something runnable.